We may earn money or products from the companies mentioned in this post. Please click my disclosure policy to learn more.

 Since we all agree that most families need to carry a bag, this becomes a highly relevant question.
 Because if you can’t bring it on the rides, what exactly would you do with it?

 The good news: Yes!
-You can bring a bag on Disney rides.
+You can bring a bag on most Disney rides.

 In fact, I highly recommend that you do so.
 Please don’t leave your bag sitting in a parked stroller while you ride.